mozilla/fx-private-relay/README.md

 1. Set `ADMIN_ENABLED=True` in your `.env` file

-2. Shutdown the server if running, and run `python manage.py migrate` to add the admin tables.
-Start the server with `python manage.py runserver`.
+2. Shutdown the server if running, and add the admin tables with:

+    ```sh
+    python manage.py migrate
+    ```

+3. Run  the server, now with `/admin` endpoints:

+    ```sh
+    python manage.py runserver
+    ```

-3. Go to [the django admin page to change the default site](http://127.0.0.1:8000/admin/sites/site/1/change/).
+4. Go to [the django admin page to change the default site](http://127.0.0.1:8000/admin/sites/site/1/change/).

-4. Change `example.com` to `127.0.0.1:8000` and click Save.
+5. Change `example.com` to `127.0.0.1:8000` and click Save.

-5. [Go to the django-allauth social app admin page](http://127.0.0.1:8000/admin/socialaccount/socialapp/), sign in with the superuser account you created above, and add a social app for Firefox Accounts:
+6. [Go to the django-allauth social app admin page](http://127.0.0.1:8000/admin/socialaccount/socialapp/), sign in with the superuser account you created above, and add a social app for Firefox Accounts: